Aquatic plant: Morphology

 Fully submerged aquatic plants have little need for stiff or woody tissue as they are able to maintain their position in the water using buoyancy typically from gas filled lacunaa or turgid aerenchyma cells.
 When removed from the water, such plants are typically limp and lose turgor rapidly.

 Those living in rivers do, however, need sufficient structural xylem to avoid being damaged by fast flowing water and they also need strong mechanisms of attachment to avoid being uprooted by river flow.

 Many fully submerged plants have finely dissected leaves, probably to reduce drag in rivers and to provide a much increased surface area for interchange of minerals and gasses.

-Some species of plants such as Ranunculus aquatilis have two different leaf forms with finely dissected leaves that are fully submerged and entire leaves on the surface of the water.
+Some species of plants such as Ranunculus aquatilis have two different leaf forms which changes depending on growing conditions.
+Leaves are usually fully submerged and form a branch-like pattern that resembles a fan.
+They may also possess floating leaves that contain 3 to 5 lobes which are flat.

 Some still-water plants can alter their position in the water column at different seasons.
 One notable example is water soldier, which rests as a rootless rosette on the bottom of the water body but slowly floats to the surface in late spring so that its inflorescence can emerge into the air.
 While it is ascending through the water column it produces roots and vegetative daughter plants by means of rhizomes.
 When flowering is complete, the plant descends through the water column and the roots atrophy.

 In floating aquatic angiosperms, the leaves have evolved to only have stomata on the top surface to make use of atmospheric carbon dioxide.
 Gas exchange primarily occurs through the top surface of the leaf due to the position of the stomata, and the stomata are in a permanently open state.
 Due to their aquatic surroundings, the plants are not at risk of losing water through the stomata and therefore face no risk of dehydration.
 For carbon fixation, some aquatic angiosperms are able to uptake CO_{2} from bicarbonate in the water, a trait that does not exist in terrestrial plants.
 Angiosperms that use HCO_{3}- can keep levels satisfactory, even in basic environments with low carbon levels.
 The many possible classifications of aquatic plants are based upon morphology.

 Classification

-Aquatic plants are either aquatic macrophytes or aquatic microphytes.
-Aquatic macrophytes are hydrophytes that are large enough to be seen with the naked eye.
-Aquatic microphytes are hydrophytes that cannot be seen with the naked eye; they are microscopic.
+Aquatic plants are either macrophytes or microphytes, depending on whether they are large enough to be seen with the naked eye or are microscopic, respectively.